nzrrs/DSA/README.md

 This repo serves as my **learning log** — it's a place where I:
 - Solve problems (as consistently as possible)
+- Prerequisites For solving the problem
 - Write clear **comments** explaining:
   - The problem statement from the platforms
   - How I understood it
   - My **thought process** and **approach**
   - And finally, a link to the **original problem**

-Each file in the folders represents a single problem from the platforms.
+*Each folder represents a topic, and each file inside contains a single problem from the platforms.*

 ## Notes